Got an early riser?

 If you make the shift to having the big restorative nap in the middle of the day (from 12.30 onwards say) then their day is balanced.
 They go to bed not overtired and are more likely to sleep in longer.

 Also, a body’s circadian rhythm is very easily set with repetition and if your baby’s brain knows that a big restorative sleep is coming in the morning then their brain will ‘learn’ to easily cope without sleep from 5-7am.

 Babies on one sleep a day definitely need their sleep to happen in the middle of the day, not anytime in the morning, as you are continuing to train their circadian rhythm that being awake between 5-7am is absolutely fine because a big restorative sleep is coming in the morning.
 Shifting nap timings helps enormously with early morning waking.

-4. Establish an early bedtime.
+4. You haven’t established an early bedtime

 Finally, and this is one I talk about all the time, establish an early bedtime.
 It’s very easy with our busy lives to find ourselves starting our child’s winddown routine later and later.
 The reasons are many.
 Maybe one parent gets home later and wants to spend time with the baby, or you’re busy with other children.
 Let’s face it, just getting the kids fed and bathed each night can be a monumental mission.

 It’s very easy in all of this for your baby’s bedtime to push out later and later and for no one to pick up on it.
 Over a week this can all add up to hours of sleep deprivation.
 Over several weeks those hours of sleep deprivation and the accumulated sleep debt very often result in an overtired baby.
 Remember sleep begets sleep.
 Overtired babies become early morning wakers!